davchez/lab7report/README.md

 ![Image](lab7report/junitfail.png)

+> Typed in:
+> `cd lab 7`.
+> `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java`
+> `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org junit.runner.JUnitCore ListExamplesTests
-> Changed my directory into the lab7 folder (cd lab7), then copy and pasted the jUnit compile and run command from the week 3 lab website into my bash terminal.
-ListExamplesTester detected a time-out error on one of its tests, implying that there exists some form of forever loop or unbreakable code in ListExamples.
+> ListExamplesTester detected a time-out error on one of its tests, implying that there exists some form of forever loop or unbreakable code in ListExamples.

 <br>